Estimote/Xamarin-Bindings/README.md

 Let us know your thoughts and feedback on [forums.estimote.com][forums].

 **One more note:** this repo includes some submodules.
-Clone with `git clone --recursive` or run `git submodule update --init` before use to pull the submodules.
+Clone with `git clone --recursive`, or run `git submodule update --init` before use.

 [forums]: https://forums.estimote.com